bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-25-newsletter.md

 release candidates.*

 - [Bitcoin Core 25.1][] is a maintenance release mainly containing bug fixes.
-It is the current recommended version of Bitcoin Core.
+It is the current recommended version of Bitcoin Core. {% assign timestamp="1:12:00" %}

 - [Bitcoin Core 24.2][] is a maintenance release mainly containing bug fixes.
-It is recommended for anyone still using 24.0 or 24.1 who is unable or unwilling to upgrade to 25.1 at this time.
+It is recommended for anyone still using 24.0 or 24.1 who is unable or unwilling to upgrade to 25.1 at this time. {% assign timestamp="1:12:00" %}

 - [Bitcoin Core 26.0rc1][] is a release candidate for the next major version of the predominant full node implementation.
 Verified test